grid-control/grid-control/docs/config.rst

 ------------------------

-* ``ignore task vars`` = <list of values> (Default: <list of common task vars>) Specify the list of task variables that is not included in the dataset metadata
+* ``ignore task vars`` = <list of values> (Default: <list of common task vars>) Specifiy the list of task variables that is not included in the dataset metadata

 .. _ObjectsFromCMSSW: